MillionIntegrals/vel/README.md

 # Implemented models - Unsupervised learning

-- Autoencoders and Variational autoencoders with an examples on MNIST dataset.
+- Autoencoders and Variational autoencoders with examples on MNIST dataset.

 # Examples